kyuQee/kyuqee.github.io/posts/hello-world.md

 I'm simply someone who has grown to love graphs and data, and the idea of information and analysis.

 # Where I'm coming from:
-I've been coding since I was 11, though I often struggled to see projects through to completion.
+I've been coding (ashamed to call it programming) since I was 11, though I often struggled to see projects through to completion.
 It wasn't for a lack of ideas- it was a lack of **discipline**.
 To illustrate the challenges I faced, here are some of my past projects:
 ## Project: NoSea
 This was an overly ambitious one for sure-